SimplifyJobs/Summer2025-Internships/README.md

 Welcome back!
 This repository is your go-to resource for sharing and keeping track of software, tech, computer science, project management, and quantitative internships for **Summer 2024**.
 The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

-> :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:
+:warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas:

-> For valuable tips on navigating the internship process, be sure to check out our guide [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.
+🧠 For valuable tips on navigating the internship process, be sure to check out our guide [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.

-### Contributing is now easier than ever!
-Review the [new guidelines](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md) and start contributing today!
+🙏 **Contributing is now easier than ever!
+Review the [new guidelines](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md) and start contributing today!** 🙏

->🙏 This repo would not be possible without all our amazing [contributors](#We-love-our-contributors)! 🙏
+---

 <div align="center">
   <h3>